Skip to Content

 Equal parts eclectic and iconic, Newport is often thought of as the capital of the Oregon coast.

 Travelers curious about the mysteries of the Pacific Ocean will adore the sights of Newport.
-It’s a fantastic place to view marine life and surreal coastal formations, and the town’s scenic viewpoints help you spot migrating whales and other species just offshore.
+It’s a fantastic place to view marine life and surreal coastal formations, and the town’s scenic viewpoints help you spot migrating whales and other marine life just offshore.

 This charming Oregon coastal town also has a splash of Victorian architecture, some epic engineering marvels, and plenty of spots to grab a good beer in between sightseeing.

-The area’s star attraction is the 93 ft Yaquina Head Lighthouse perched on a basalt rock headland.
-Standing at the top of Oregon’s tallest lighthouse gives you sweeping views of the Pacific Ocean and coastal landscape.
+• Visit the Yaquina Head Outstanding Natural Area.
+The area’s star attraction is the 93 ft Yaquina Head Lighthouse, perched on a basalt rock headland.
+Standing at the top of Oregon’s tallest lighthouse gives you sweeping views of the Pacific Ocean, coastal landscape, and marine life like whales, waterfowl and more.

 Devils Punchbowl